soner-boztas/visual-update-express-docs/docs/faq/index.md

     No, this behavior is implemented by design.

-??? question "Can I use my own translation for the [DUP wizard]?"
+??? question "Can I use my own translation for the [DUP Wizard]?"

     No, Visual Update Express does not provide any functionality for using custom translations.